CheckoutFinland/psp-api/docs/README.md

 reference | string | Order reference
-amount | integer | Total amount of the payment, in currency's minor units currency | alpha3 | Currency, only EUR supported at the moment language | alpha2 | Payment's language items | Item[] | Array of items customer | Customer | Customer information deliveryAddress | Address | Delivery address invoicingAddress | Address | Invoicing address redirectUrls | callbackUrl | Where to redirect browser after a payment is paid or cancelled. callbackUrls | callbackUrl | Which url to ping after this payment is paid or cancelled
+amount | integer | Total amount of the payment, in currency's minor units currency | alpha3 | Currency, only EUR supported at the moment language | alpha2 | Payment's language, currently supported are FI, SV, and EN items | Item[] | Array of items customer | Customer | Customer information deliveryAddress | Address | Delivery address invoicingAddress | Address | Invoicing address redirectUrls | CallbackUrl | Where to redirect browser after a payment is paid or cancelled. callbackUrls | CallbackUrl | Which url to ping after this payment is paid or cancelled

 **Item**